lzwjava/lzwjava.github.io/original/2025-07-27-ai-coding-tools-en.md

 After a day, I used Claude to fix some code as well.
 However, I continue to use the Copilot plugin with the Grok 3 beta model, as it is simple and easy for me.

+After using Claude Code for several days, I have to say it's very impressive.
+I really like how it fixes my code.

 {: .centered }
 ![](assets/images/claude/claude-code.jpg){: .responsive }
 *Source: Self-screenshot*{: .caption }